 At times, the misinterpretation of a word or phrase can have profound effects on theological development.
 For example, Augustine’s misinterpretation of “in whom” in Romans 5:12 indicating that all of humanity is culpable for Adam’s sin led the early church in a misunderstanding of the nature of original sin.
 This is a doctrine that the Jehovah’s Witnesses continue to hold.
 In his discussion regarding Augustine, Peter Kirk, former Wycliffe Bible translator, aptly comments on the importance of precision when interpreting Scripture.

 “But my real point here is the need to be very careful before basing any kind of doctrine on a translation of the Bible.
 It is almost impossible for a translation to be precise and unambiguous in its rendering of little words like prepositions.
 Augustine’s Latin translation was not really inaccurate, it was just excessively literal and introduced an ambiguity which wasn’t in the original, like many translations into English and other languages today.
 Sadly, too many exegetes and preachers today base their teaching on similar misunderstandings of inadequate translations, and don’t bother to learn the original languages.
 Not many of their mistakes will still be remembered 1600 years later, but there are serious consequences for leading just one person astray by wrong teaching.”
 (Kirk, 2007)

 Many other examples could be enumerated.
-Nevertheless, the point of the importance of the use of words and their meaning can have profound effects on theological development.
+Nevertheless, the point of the importance of the use of words and their historical and cultural meaning can have profound effects on theological development.

 Words and Church Planting Movements